DSCI-310-2025/dsci-310-group-12-g12/CONTRIBUTING.md

 **How to Contribute**
 1. Reporting Issues
-    - Use the DSCI-310-2025 Github Issues tab to report bugs or request features.
+    - Use the <u>DSCI-310-2025 Github<u/> Issues tab to report bugs or request features.
     - Provide idea and evidence to reproduce the issue.
     - Suggest potential solutions if possible.